angeligareta/alcohol-consumption/README.md

 ## Objective

 The objective of this project is to analyze the effects of the alcohol consumption using R, and given different variables extracted from the [national health and nutrition examination survey dataset](https://www.kaggle.com/cdc/national-health-and-nutrition-examination-survey#questionnaire.csv).

 ## Project structure:

 - `data`: Datasets used for the analysis.
 - `docs`: Documentation of the project.
 - `src`: Source code of the analysis.

+## Results

+Research results can be found on the [project website](https://angeligareta.com/alcohol-consumption/).

 ## Authors